 There have been instances of fighting and banditry along some sections of the Thai-Myanmar border.
 This includes fighting between the Burmese military and armed ethnic opposition groups, as well as clashes between Thai security forces and armed criminal groups, such as drug traffickers.

 Armed clashes between the military and armed opposition groups inside Myanmar may result in border closures.
-Travellers who have attempted illegal border crossings have been detained and deported from Thailand.
+If you attempt to cross the border illegally, you may be detained and deported.

 Bandits may target foreigners travelling through national parks in this border region.